qcappart/learning-DD/README.md

 ### 2. Building graphnn library

-This library has been developped by Dai et al. [X].
-Please see https://github.com/Hanjun-Dai/graphnn for the instructions about how to build it.
+This library has been developped by Dai et al. Please see https://github.com/Hanjun-Dai/graphnn for the instructions about how to build it.

 ### 3. Building learning-DD